microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chatmessage-post-replies.md

 ## Request body

-In the request body, supply a JSON representation of [chatMessage](../resources/chatmessage.md) object.
+In the request body, supply a JSON representation of a [chatMessage](../resources/chatmessage.md) object.

 ## Response

-If successful, this method returns `201, Created` response code and a new [chatMessage](../resources/chatmessage.md) object in the response body.
+If successful, this method returns a `201 Created` response code and a new [chatMessage](../resources/chatmessage.md) object in the response body.

 ## Examples